How Should I Seek Guidance and Emotional Clarity If I Married Under Pressure?

 Upon completing his studies, Shaykh Faraz returned to Canada in 2007.
 His return marked a new chapter in his service to the community.
 He founded SeekersGuidance.
 The organization reflects his commitment to spreading Islamic knowledge.
 It aims to be reliable, relevant, inspiring, and accessible.
 This mission addresses both online and on-the-ground needs.

 Shaykh Faraz is also an accomplished author.
-His notable work includes “Absolute Essentials of Islam: Faith, Prayer, and the Path of Salvation According to the Hanafi School,” which was published by White Thread Press in 2004 and is a significant contribution to Islamic literature.
+His notable work includes “Absolute Essentials of Islam: Faith, Prayer, and the Path of Salvation According to the Hanafi School,” published by White Thread Press in 2004, which is a significant contribution to Islamic literature.

 His influence extends beyond his immediate community.
 Since 2011, Shaykh Faraz has been recognized as one of the 500 most influential Muslims.
 This recognition comes from the Royal Islamic Strategic Studies Center.
 It underscores his impact on the global Islamic discourse.